The People's Voice (newspaper): History

 After releasing its first issue on February 14, 1942, Voice was published weekly.
 At the peak of its popularity, it sold about 40,000 – 50,000 copies per week.

 The paper published criticisms of racism across industries and featured writers prominent in the Double V campaign initiated by the Pittsburgh Courier, which encouraged African Americans to fight for an end to White supremacy in Europe and in the United States.
 When Powell became the first African American congressman from New York in 1945, as historian Gerald Horne puts it, he was caught between activism and entrepreneurialism.
 In order to appease anti-Communists, he attempted to purge the newspaper of presumed Communists, including Fredi Washington and Doxey Wilkerson.

 Shortly after winning his Congressional campaign, Powell resigned as editor and chairman of the Powell-Buchanan Publishing Corporation.
-He was replaced by Denton J. Brooks, Jr., and then by Max Yergan.
+He was replaced by Denton J. Brooks Jr., and then by Max Yergan.

 Anti-Communist attacks on the paper, staffing turnover, and financial issues all contributed to its closure in 1948.
-In total, seven volumes of The People’s Voice were published during its six-year run.
+In total, seven volumes of The People's Voice were published during its six-year run.

 Contributors

-Adam Clayton Powell, Jr., was the founder, editor, and co-publisher of The People’s Voice.
-Powell was born in 1908 to Mattie Buster Shaffer and renowned Baptist preacher Adam Clayton Powell, Sr. Powell founded The People’s Voice after obtaining his college degree at Colgate University, and he served as the paper’s editor until he was elected the first Black New York state representative in 1945.
+Adam Clayton Powell Jr., was the founder, editor, and co-publisher of The People's Voice.
+Powell was born in 1908 to Mattie Buster Shaffer and renowned Baptist preacher Adam Clayton Powell Sr. Powell founded The People's Voice after obtaining his college degree at Colgate University, and he served as the paper's editor until he was elected the first Black New York state representative in 1945.

+Charles P. Buchanan was a co-founder of the Powell-Buchanan Publishing Company with its most notable publication being The People's Voice.

+Moe Gale was an investor and also the founder of the Savoy Ballroom.
+Also known as Harlem's "Great White Father," Gale was an avid promoter of Black musical talents such as Ella Fitzgerald and The Ink Spots.

 Journalist and activist Marvel Cooke worked as the assistant managing editor.
 Later in her career, she would break ground by becoming the first African American woman to work at The Daily Compass, a popular White newspaper.

 Ann Petry, a writer and social activist whose work focused on African American life, also contributed to Voice as a reporter from 1941 to 1944.
 Years after she stopped writing for Voice, Petry broke records as the first African American woman to sell more than a million copies of a book with her novel The Street.

-Another contributor was Fredi Washington, who was Powell’s sister-in-law, a renowned Black actress, and co-founder of the Negro Actors Guild.
-As the paper’s entertainment editor, she publicized local events and highlighted Black entertainers’ careers and the challenges they confronted as Black artists.
+Another contributor was Fredi Washington, who was Powell's sister-in-law, a renowned Black actress, and co-founder of the Negro Actors Guild.
+As the paper's entertainment editor, she publicized local events and highlighted Black entertainers' careers and the challenges they confronted as Black artists.